programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/ldap/_index.en.md

 | &#8193;&#8193;`group:`                       | List      | no          |                 | Defines a list of group attributes easydb should look for to find users groups |
 | &#8193;&#8193;&#8193;`- attr:`               | String    | yes         |                 | Defines a specific group.
 Example: `'group.cn'` or via. mapping: `g_ldap_prefixed` |

-Remarks:

-- The keyword "Login" is only valid in the "user" section, not in the group section.
-- The prefixes "user.abc" and "group.abc" are easydb syntax (not LDAP syntax) for: Use the "abc" attribute of any LDAP object that matches the rules from the "user" section Environment.user) or "group".

 # Frequently Asked Questions

 ## How to map easydb rights to members of LDAP groups